 A request for a proxy to represent a dear, departed dog resulted in the creation of Star, a Boston Terrier.

 Mitochondrial Eve was carved from native black walnut wood gleaned from the local Gila National Forest with a firewood permit.
 She is by far the most ambitious of the sculptures that Kelly Hart yet created, taking several months to complete.
 She represents what geneticists agree is the mother of all modern humans, having evolved in Africa about 150,000 to 200,000 years ago.
 All she is wearing is one coat of linseed oil.
 The stump that supports her is carved from beetle-killed blue stained pine, also gleaned from the local forest.
 Kelly hopes to place Eve in a museum setting where she can be viewed by the public.

 The Elemental Totem was carved from a single log of wild black cherry.
-It is my conception of a totem pole that represents the four elements: air, water, fire and earth.
+It is his conception of a totem pole that represents the four elements: air, water, fire and earth.
 The earth, fire and water are pretty obvious in the sculpture, but he chose to represent air with a raven perched on the top.
 Our Earth home feels under siege lately with increasing fire and flood, so this is also an aspect of the underlying art.